 Control Body: A third-party organization that has independent oversight of the organic status of an operation.
 A Control Body may be a certification body, a governmental competent authority, a participatory guarantee system, a cooperative, or a community supported agriculture program.

-Conventional: Conventional means any material, production or processing practice that is not organic or organic “in-conversion”.
+Conventional: Conventional means any material, production or processing practice that is not organic or organic “in conversion”.

 Conversion Period: The time between the start of the organic management and the acceptance of crops and animal husbandry as organic.